Skip to content ↓

 They must ensure that a risk assessment of the Academy is undertaken regularly and that the appointments, training and resources for first aid arrangements are appropriate and in place.

-They should ensure that the insurance arrangements provide full cover for claims arising from actions of staff acting within the scope of their employ.
+They should ensure that the insurance arrangements provide full cover for claims arising from actions of staff acting within the scope of their employment.

-The Principal is responsible for putting the policy into practice and for developing detailed procedures.
+The Headteacher is responsible for putting the policy into practice and for developing detailed procedures.

-The Principal should ensure that the policy and information on the Academy’s arrangements for first aid are made available to parents.
+The Headteacher should ensure that the policy and information on the Academy’s arrangements for first aid are made available to parents.

 All teachers and other staff are expected to do all they can to secure the welfare of the students.